 The Obaku logo is inspired by the Zen calligraphic circle of life, also known as the Enso, which in Japanese means ‘circle’.
 It symbolizes strength, elegance, and is an expression of the moment.
 The calligraphic Enso refers to a moment when the mind is free to simply let the body and spirit create.

 One of the main forces behind the Obaku watch collection is the Danish designer Christian Mikkelsen.
 Regarded as one of the best in the business, he graduated from the Danish School of Architecture in Aarhus with specialty in industrial design.
 Christian has been designing watches for more than 15 years and is internationally recognized for his minimalistic and contemporary designs

 Growing up in a family of high-end craftsmen, he was taught that the beauty of a product comes from the effort and consideration you put into every step of the development.
 It’s all in the detail - and the detail is the product.

 “When I design a watch I think of it as much more than a time keeper.
 For me a great watch should be a joy to look at, to touch and to wear.
 It should bring an emotion that speaks to people and brings out an expression of their personality,” he says.

 Lau Liengård Ruge

-Lau has been a key part in creating the brand Obaku and he is designing most of what surrounds the watches.
-Lau Liengård Ruge trained as an industrial designer at the Aarhus School of Architecture in Denmark, and has been interested in the creative aspects of life ever since childhood.
+Lau Liengård Ruge has been a key part in creating the brand Obaku.
+He was educated as an industrial designer at the Aarhus School of Architecture in Denmark, and has been interested in the creative aspects of life ever since childhood.

 “For me, the important thing is to produce a design that stands the test of time.
 I’m no fan of quick-fire, flavor-of-the month solutions.
 I want to really get to grips with a design, and focus my energy on bringing it to fruition,” he says, at the same time admitting that he is an incorrigible perfectionist.